dongluochen/container-notes/SwarmAzure/SwarmInAzure.md

 ##Start a Swarm cluster in Azure

-Microsoft has made Azure template for [Swarm cluster](https://github.com/Azure/azure-quickstart-templates/tree/master/docker-swarm-cluster).
-It uses `Consul` as discovery backend, supports high availability with multiple manager, and deploys CoreOS as host operating system for managers and nodes.
-The following link is from the github template.
+Microsoft has built [Azure template]((https://github.com/Azure/azure-quickstart-templates/tree/master/docker-swarm-cluster) to deploy Docker Swarm cluster.
+It uses `Consul` as discovery backend, supports high availability with multiple managers, and deploys CoreOS as host operating system for managers and nodes.
+The template would create a cluster like the following (diagram from Azure template).

 ![Azure template](https://github.com/Azure/azure-quickstart-templates/blob/master/docker-swarm-cluster/img/cluster-network.png)

 There are 2 ways to deploy a Swarm cluster using the template.
-The template provides a `Deploy to Azure` link to start the work on Azure Portal.
-Ahmet Alp BAlkan has created a [video clip](https://channel9.msdn.com/Blogs/Regular-IT-Guy/Docker-Swarm-Clusters-on-Azure) on Channel 9 to demonstrate how to use the template.
+The template github document provides a `Deploy to Azure` link to start the work on Azure Portal.
+[Ahmet Alp BAlkan](https://channel9.msdn.com/Niners/ahmetalpbalkan) has created a [video clip](https://channel9.msdn.com/Blogs/Regular-IT-Guy/Docker-Swarm-Clusters-on-Azure) on Channel 9 to demonstrate how to use the template.
 Alternatively users can do the same task with [Azure CLI](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-command-line-tools/).
-The commands are basically direct mapping from Portal operations.
+The commands are direct mapping from Portal operations.

 When you finish the deployment, use the SSH tunnel to connect to your swarm cluster.
-You can SSH into your Swarm managers or nodes to inspect or upgrade them.
+You can also SSH into your Swarm managers or nodes to inspect or upgrade them.

 ```
 Dongluos-MacBook-Pro:.ssh dongluochen$ docker info